Intell-Alpha/Pravah/README.md

 Contributors
 - Kaushal Sambanna
 - Makam Devansh
-- Srilekha Kasha
-- Srivarsha Chivukula
+- Sanjana Jhansi
-- Pervez Mubeen
+- Vishwas Yeleshwaram
-- Sriram Shiva Keshav

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.